-It matters to use our words, to let our voice be heard, no matter how small the context.
+It matters to use our words, no matter how small the context.
 The gesture matters … the still small voice.

-The post I wrote yesterday was uncomfortable for me, even without crossing (current, changing) boundaries or sharing too much.
-Yet, last night I slept incredibly deeply, without anxiety.
+The post I wrote yesterday was uncomfortable for me, even without crossing (current, changing) boundaries nor sharing too much.
+Yet last night I slept incredibly deeply, without anxiety.

 As the bus passed those places, I had the sense that I’d been there before, while on retreat.
-I considered how we’d walked the distance easily, although now by bus it seemed to be taking longer.
+I considered how we’d walked the distance easily before, although now by bus it seemed to be taking longer.

 Then I met a very special-to-me spiritual friend, and delighted, asked him how he had come to arrive at this same place, at this same time.
 He responded that here was where he had (always) lived.
 I acted as though I knew that and had meant something else, so he wouldn’t think I’d forgotten, though I had.